Common Hot Water Cylinder Problems

 Any hot water cylinder powered by a gas boiler relies on the boiler to warm the water up.
 In the event that it's failing to ignite then you'll be left with no hot water.

 The first thing to check at this point is whether the boiler is displaying an error code.
 Modern boilers display error codes to help you easily determine the cause of the issue.
-You can find out the meaning of boiler error codes here.

 On occasion, you may be able to resolve the issue by resetting the boiler.
 However, many common problems that can lead to a property being left without hot water will need attention.
 These include: